Apress/practical-docker-with-python/README.md

 Download the files as a zip using the green button, or clone the repository to your machine using Git.

 The source code is available chapter wise and is available in [/source-code](/source-code) directory.
-The zip files corresponding to each filename referenced in the exercise.
+The zip files referenced in each chapter is available under [releases](https://github.com/Apress/practical-docker-with-python/releases) corresponding to each filename referenced in the exercise.
 The structure is as below

 ```
 ── chapter-4